Judicial Separation in Singapore

 - - if spouses have lived apart for four years, in which case divorce proceedings will commence immediately.

 Divorce is not the only procedure to terminate a marriage in Singapore.
 According to Singapore laws, other separation proceedings imply marriage annulment and judicial separation.
+However, if you consider that you need a divorce, our divorce lawyer in Singapore can advise you.

 You can contact our law firm in Singapore for legal representation in litigation cases.